31 (Mostly) Over-$200 Gifts For The Splurge-Worthy People On Your List

 The Cleanest Water You'll Ever Drink

-Speaking from experience (because I recently splurged on one of these top-rated water purifiers myself), I cannot tell you how ecstatic I am with the 1.5 gallon-sized Travel Berkey, which is the smaller size recommended for a 1-2 person household.
+Speaking from experience (because I recently splurged on one of these top-rated water purifiers myself), I cannot tell you how ecstatic I am with the 1.5 gallon-sized Travel Berkey (the smaller size, which is recommended for a 1-2 person household).
 Yes, it's an expensive product, but it's worth it because it produces the cleanest water I've ever tasted (seriously, it even purifies pond and lake water for camping) and it's something that'll eventually pay for itself.
 Plus, the purifiers will last you anywhere from 4-8 years!
 For a larger household, try the 2.25 gallon-sized Big Berkey.

-Speaking from experience (because I recently splurged on one of these top-rated water purifiers myself), I cannot tell you how ecstatic I am with the 1.5 gallon-sized Travel Berkey, which is the smaller size recommended for a 1-2 person household.
+Speaking from experience (because I recently splurged on one of these top-rated water purifiers myself), I cannot tell you how ecstatic I am with the 1.5 gallon-sized Travel Berkey (the smaller size, which is recommended for a 1-2 person household).
 Yes, it's an expensive product, but it's worth it because it produces the cleanest water I've ever tasted (seriously, it even purifies pond and lake water for camping) and it's something that'll eventually pay for itself.
 Plus, the purifiers will last you anywhere from 4-8 years!
 For a larger household, try the 2.25 gallon-sized Big Berkey.

 A Bread Lover's Dream